Unleash/unleash/website/docs/reference/environments.md

 :::note Availability

-Environment cloning is an upcoming feature, and is scheduled to become available in one of the next few releases.
+Environment cloning was made available in Unleash 4.19.

 :::